sussexrick/UmbracoFormsDemo/README.md

 - help text / default values / placeholder text
 - validation - required and regex
 - groups / columns / themes
-- conditions (by group, by field - supports multiple conditions to show a field)
+- conditions (by group, by field - supports multiple conditions to show a field, but buggy behaviour is particularly around conditions and especially for radio buttons)
 - multi-page forms
 - pre-value source - from Umbraco content but could also come from database / text file / data type
 - submit - goes to thank you page